egeotenen/egeotenen.github.io/_pages/about.md

   - /about.html
 ---

 Hi all, this is my personal webpage!
-I'm currently a Ph.D. student in the Cognitive Science and Informatics (HCI) dual degree program at Indiana University, Bloomington.
+I'm currently a postdoc researcher in the IT University of Copenhagen.
+I have a Ph.D. in Cognitive Science and Informatics (HCI) from Indiana University, Bloomington.
 I study how audiences shape the ways people remember and reflect on their autobiographical experiences, with a specific focus on how digital audiences (conversational AI agents or anonymous social media users) influence these processes.

- I am currently working with [Dr. Fritz Breithaupt](https://www.experimentalhumanities.com/people) on investigating cognitive mechanisms behind remembering and reflection, and working with [Dr. Erik Stolterman Bergqvist](https://www.stoltermanbergqvist.com) and [Dr. Colin Gray](https://luddy.indiana.edu/contact/profile/index.html?Colin_Gray) to understand the current technologies' influences on human relationships and well-being.
+ I am currently working with [Dr. Fritz Breithaupt](https://experimentalhumanities.com) on investigating mechanisms behind personal narratives, and working with [Dr. Erik Stolterman Bergqvist](https://www.stoltermanbergqvist.com) and [Dr. Colin Gray](https://luddy.indiana.edu/contact/profile/index.html?Colin_Gray) to understand the current technologies' influences on human relationships and well-being.

 I earned my Cognitive Psychology MSc degree at [Sabanci University](https://www.sabanciuniv.edu/).
 I have been working with [Dr. Cagla Aydin](https://fass.sabanciuniv.edu/en/faculty-members/detail/1980) at the CLAM Lab.
 And I have been a former member of [Varol Lab](https://varollab.com/) under the supervision of [Dr. Onur Varol](https://www.onurvarol.com/).